SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    `pg_class` contains the tables/indexes of the current database, so every database has it.

-   `pg_database` is shared across all the databases, so system catalogs like this does not belong to any specific database.
+   `pg_database` and `pg_tablespace` are shared across all the databases (cluster-level metadata), so system catalogs like this does not belong to any specific database.
 A dummy database with OID 0 is used internally.

 3. All the system catalogs use an `OID` as the primary key.
 And `OID` with the same value can appear in different system catalogs, Postgres ensures that the OIDs used in a system catalog won't be duplicate by maintaining an unique index, if an OID already exists in the table, increment it by 1 and check again...

    The OID counter will be reset when it reaches it maximum value.